 1 Check Agilent IO Libraries Suite Version.
-If Agilent IO Libraries Suite version 15.0 (or later) is installed, a blue IO icon (10) is normally displayed on the Windows notification area (on the lower right-hand side of the screen).
+If Agilent IO Libraries Suite version 15.0 or later is installed, a blue IO icon (10) is normally displayed in the Windows notification area (on the lower right side of the screen).